Cultural Architect | Art Advisor

 As an interdisciplinary artist, Bond’s work is inspired by the multidimensional terrain of human identity, sacred geometry, sound frequencies, and indigenous fractal patterns found in various cultures and urban landscapes.
 In 2016, Janice was selected to participate in the first I International Photography Symposium in Daugavpils, Latvia hosted by the Mark Rothko Art Center.
 Four of her original works from the series “Beyond the Binary” were added to their permanent collection.

 In the community, Janice lends her time to multiple organizations and institutions as a gracious advisor, board member, volunteer, and mentor.
-From 2013 to 2015, she served as Director of Arts and Culture at IMAN with a focus of using art as a foundation and pathway for social justice and restorative healing for both Chicago's Southwest Side and in similar marginalized communities around the United States.
-In 2015, The Art Allies was launched, an initiative created to educate and develop visual art collectors and arts entrepreneurs.
+In 2013, she became the Director of Arts and Culture at IMAN, using art as a foundation and pathway for social justice and restorative healing for both Chicago's Southwest Side and in similar marginalized communities around the world.
 In 2016, Janice Bond became the Director of Music and Social Programming for The Kimpton Gray Hotel in Chicago, Illinois, then Hotel Van Zandt in Austin, Texas.
-In2020, she was appointed as the Deputy Director of Contemporary Arts Museum Houston.
+She was also selected as one of the curators for Chicago’s Year of Public Art (2017).
+In 2020, she was appointed as the Deputy Director of Contemporary Arts Museum Houston.

 It is this textured and chromatic tapestry of art making and administration that continues to influence and illuminate her each day.